shaack/shaack-com/sites/default/pages/works/index.md

 - [Reboot CMS](https://github.com/shaack/reboot-cms) // a CMS that is fast and this page runs with

 ## Websites

+Various websites that I have created mainly for clients.

 - [residenzkonzerte.berlin](https://residenzkonzerte.berlin) // design, coding, maintenance
 - [orangerie-charlottenburg.com](https://orangerie-charlottenburg.com) // design, coding, maintenance